NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 1/Paravaax (5-6).md

 abilities_mid:
   - name: ""
   - name: "Clawed Feet"
-    desc: "`pf2:r` (attack) **Trigger** Paravaax is Flying, and a creature moves into an adjacent square below it.\n**Effect** Paravaax makes a claw Strike against the triggering creature."
+    desc: "`pf2:r` (attack) **Trigger** Paravaax is Flying, and a creature moves into an adjacent square below it.\n* * *\n\n**Effect** Paravaax makes a claw Strike against the triggering creature."

   - name: "Lodestone Aura"
     desc: " (aura) 30 feet.
-Paravaax's body exudes a powerful, fluctuating magnetic field that makes any opponent wearing or primarily comprised of metal [[Conditions/Clumsy 1|Clumsy 2]] for as long as they are within the aura and for 1 round thereafter.
+Paravaax's body exudes a powerful, fluctuating magnetic field that makes any opponent wearing or primarily comprised of metal [[Conditions/Clumsy|Clumsy 2]] for as long as they are within the aura and for 1 round thereafter.
 In addition, attacks targeting Paravaax made with metal weapons, or weapons whose primary striking surface is metal such as most arrows and bolts, suffer a -2 status penalty.
 Creatures exposed to this aura for several weeks (such as the elementals comprising Paravaax's \"court\") eventually become immune to this effect."

 attacks:
   - name: ""